TristanCantatGaudin/rainbowprint/README.md

 Building and publishing the documentation can even be automated with GitHub actions, to keep up to date with code changes.
 Tutorial for how to change theme, host documentation pages etc: https://olgarithms.github.io/sphinx-tutorial/

+## workflow for sphinx

+Similar to above, but you only need `conf.py` and `Makefile` and `index.rst` inside the `docs/` directory.
+In `pyproject.toml` there is a section for optional dependencies, where we list `sphinx`.
+I have added a workflow that installs the package, then installs these optional dependencies, and builds and deploys the documentation.

 ## workflow for linting